-- (1) The Head of Community and Leisure Services left the Authority on 12th January 2013. - (2) The Head of Human Resources left the Authority on 6th June 2012.
-This position was covered during 2012/13 by the Head of Human Resources at Torridge District Council, under a shared arrangement.
-The amount paid to Torridge District Council was £18,008 (October to March). - (3) The Head of Financial Services has been acting as a Senior Officer at Torridge District Council during 2012/13 under a shared arrangement.
-The remuneration shown for 2012/13 reflects any increases payable under these arrangements.
-The amount charged to Torridge District Council for these arrangements was £24,371 (August to March). - (4) The Head of Legal Services left the Authority on 31st December 2012.
-This position was covered during 2012/13 by the Head of Legal Services at Torridge District Council, under a shared arrangement.
-The amount paid to Torridge District Council was £9,416 (January to March). - (5) The position of Head of Works and Recycling Services was vacant.
-This position was covered during 2012/13 by the Head of Works, Recycling and Operations at Torridge District Council, under a shared arrangement.
-The amount paid to Torridge District Council was £27,033 (July to March). - (6) The position of Joint Head of Strategic Development and Planning was appointed in July 2012 as a new joint post with Torridge District Council.
-The amount paid to Torridge District Council was £28,834 under the arrangements for the joint post.
+- (1) The Assistant Chief Executive left the Authority on 30th June 2013. - (2) The Head of Human Resources left the Authority in 2012/13.
+This position was covered during 2013/14 by the Head of Human Resources at Torridge District Council, under a shared arrangement.
+The amount paid to Torridge District Council was £21,551 (April to October). - (3) The Head of Financial Services has been acting as a Senior Officer at Torridge District Council during 2013/14 under a shared arrangement.
+The remuneration shown for 2013/14 reflects any increases payable under these arrangements.
+The amount charged to Torridge District Council for these arrangements was £36,694 (April to March). - (4) The Head of Legal Services position was covered during 2013/14 (April to January) by the Head of Legal Services at Torridge District Council, under a shared arrangement.
+The amount paid to Torridge District Council was £31,026.
+The position was filled by North Devon Council in January 2014. - (5) The Head of Works and Recycling Services position was covered during 2013/14 by the Head of Works, Recycling and Operations at Torridge District Council, under a shared arrangement.
+The amount paid to Torridge District Council was £38,829 (April to March). - (6) The position of Head of Strategic Development and Planning was appointed in July 2012 as a new joint post with Torridge District Council.
+The amount paid to Torridge District Council was £39,932 under the arrangements for the joint post.